rkapsalis/starter-hugo-academic/content/project/e-recruitment/index.md

 ---
 title: E-recruitment app
 summary: A database (MySQL) was designed and a GUI was implemented (in JAVA) for an e-recruitment app.
-Three types of users are supported: admin, candidate and recruiter.
+Three types of users are supported, admin, candidate and recruiter.
 tags:
 - Databases
 date: "2016-04-27T00:00:00Z"